DerKnerd/kubernetes-image-version-checker/README.md

                   value: registry.example.com
           restartPolicy: OnFailure
 ```

-## Planned additions
-I plan to add support for DaemonSets and Stateful Sets in a future version.
-If you want to help, feel free to send a pull request :slightly_smiling_face:.

 ## License
 Like all other projects I create, the k8s IVC is distributed under the MIT License.